Poor Boy (The Greenwood)

 It was released as the second single A-side from Eldorado in The Netherlands, but failed to chart.

+Rolling Stone critic Ken Barnes called it "a robber ballad cleverly employing an uncanny John Wesley Harding soundalike vocal."
+Phonograph Record critic Michael Davis called it a "catchy, upbeat pop number" that "ain't rock'n'roll."

 The song was used as the B-side for "Telephone Line" in the US, and in the UK the song was joined with "King of the Universe" on the flip side.

 The version performed on their concert film, "Fusion – Live in London" uses the last couple of seconds, 2:27 - 2:57, reprise of "Eldorado Overture", as used for the ending of side 1 of the album.